 - The structured teaching programme covers topics including carbohydrate estimation, blood glucose monitoring, insulin regimens, hypos, illness and exercise.

 - The DAFNE course is about learning from experience.
-During the week you practice the skills of carbohydrate estimation and insulin adjustment under the supervision of DAFNE trained nurses and dietitians.
+During the course you practice the skills of carbohydrate estimation and insulin adjustment under the supervision of DAFNE trained nurses and dietitians.
 The aim is to help you self manage your diabetes.

 - Each DAFNE group has eight participants and involves group work, sharing and comparing experiences with other people with type 1 diabetes.